HillsMakan/sydneyhillsmakan/src/content/partner/zumba_with_sujita.md

 Classes held every Monday evenings at North Kellyville Public School hall.
 For casual walk in, it’s $15 per class and there’s also a 10 classes pass for $120.

-Offer, show your HMG International member card and receive $12 per class or $100 for 10 classes.
+Offer, show your HMG International member card and receive $12 per class casual walk in or $100 for 10 classes.

 **Name :** Sujita